why The Western Union Company [WU] is a Good Choice for Investors After New Price Target of $21.29

-The Western Union Company [NYSE: WU] jumped around 0.61 points on Monday, while shares priced at $17.85 at the close of the session, up 3.54%.
-The company report on December 3, 2021 that Signature Bank, SolarEdge Technologies and FactSet Research Systems Set to Join S&P 500; Others to Join S&P MidCap 400 and S&P SmallCap 600.
+The Western Union Company [NYSE: WU] slipped around -0.52 points on Tuesday, while shares priced at $17.33 at the close of the session, down -2.91%.
+The company report on December 7, 2021 that Western Union Announces $0.235 Quarterly Dividend.

-S&P Dow Jones Indices will make the following index changes to the S&P 500, S&P MidCap 400, and S&P SmallCap 600 to ensure each index is more representative of its market capitalization range.
-The changes will be effective prior to the open of trading on Monday, December 20, 2021 to coincide with the quarterly rebalance:.
+The Western Union Company (NYSE: WU), a global leader in cross-border, cross-currency money movement and payments, announced that its board of directors declared a quarterly cash dividend of $0.235 per common share, payable December 31, 2021, to stockholders of record at the close of business on December 17, 2021.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.